Is there a fee for a Service Dog from Pawsitivity?

 1 - Pawsitivity works with rescues and shelters across the country to find that "1-in-a-thousand" dog that tests as being appropriate for training.
 Check out our page on "Breeds" to find out more about the difficulties of finding the right candidate dog for training.
 We find that our selecting and training the dog works better than having us (or you) train your current pet dog.

 2 - Once we have spent a month or so evaluating the dog and confirming that his/her suitability for training, then we open up the application process for people to apply.
-You can sign up for updates to be notified when we open up for applications.
+You can check this page for announcements when we open up for applications (about twice a year).

 3 - When we find who we believe might be a good fit for the dog we're working with, we contact that person for an interview.
 If everything works out, we then train the dog (and the person).
 We fundraise half the cost of training, and your fee is the other half.